 Combination alarms that detect carbon monoxide (CO) gases as well as smoke are available to accommodate homes that require them.
 Interconnection provides the same advantage of time as do the smoke alarms.

 Don’t become a statistic.
 Install a smoke alarm if your home does not already have one.
 Become familiar with how it works and how to test and service it.

 October 12, 2016 in Home Inspection, Home Safety

 Tagged building codes, Electrical, fire inspection, fire safety, Home Inspection, home safety, house wiring, interconnected, smoke alarms

-¬¬¬¬There has been a great deal of talk lately about a material called CSST.
+¬¬¬¬There has been a good deal of concern lately about a material called CSST.
 The letters stand for Corrugated Stainless Steel Tubing.
-The name accurately describes what it is, but its use for natural gas (or propane) lines in your home may not be so clear.
+The name accurately describes what it is, but its use for natural gas (or propane) lines in your home may not be so obvious.

 Gas is traditionally piped through the house with ‘black pipe.’
 This is a steel pipe that is not galvanized and must be threaded to accommodate junctions and elbows.
 The threading is an arduous time consuming process done on the job site.